anhttran/3dmm_cnn/README.md

-Python code for estimating 3DMM parameters using **[our very deep neural network](http://www.openu.ac.il/home/hassner/projects/CNN3DMM)**
+Python code for 3D face modeling from single image using **[our very deep neural network](http://www.openu.ac.il/home/hassner/projects/CNN3DMM)**
 ===========
+**_New_: Our code now supports face pose and expression fitting!**

 This page contains end-to-end demo code that estimates the 3D facial shape and texture directly from an unconstrained 2D face image.
 For a given input image, it produces a standard ply file of the face shape and texture.
 It accompanies the deep network described in our paper [1].
+We also include demo code of pose and expression fitting from landmarks in this release.

 This release is part of an on-going face recognition and modeling project.
 Please, see **[this page](http://www.openu.ac.il/home/hassner/projects/CNN3DMM)** for updates and more data.

-**A new version of this code which includes also pose and expression fitting, is being prepared and will be released soon.**

 ![Teaser](http://www-bcf.usc.edu/~iacopoma/img/3dmm_code_teaser.png)